Aflac Inc Annual Shareholders Meeting Transcript

 Audrey Boone Tillman - Aflac Incorporated - Executive VP & General Counsel

-Thank you, Dan.
+Good morning.
 I invite you to pray with me.
-Father God, we thank you this morning for your presence and for your blessings that yo
+Father God, we thank you for this day.
+And in this season, we don't take for granted that we are here, another gathering and another year, and so we thank you.
+And we thank you for this company for all the

 Aflac Inc Annual Shareholders Meeting Transcript